yaybu/yaybu/sphinx/tutorial.rst

 You can deploy this on the current machine with::

-    sudo yaybu mybox.yay
+    sudo yaybu `mybox.yay`

-The goal of all your recipes is to add resource objects to the resources list.
+The goal of all your recipes is to add resource objects to the `resources` list.
 Resources always start with a capital letter and describe things on a server that you want to manage.
 They are meant to be declarative: They describe the state you want to achieve.
-"When this application is deployed correctly, a up to date checkout of foo will exist at /var/local/foo" over "Do a checkout foo to /var/local/foo".

 There are 2 forms you can use when appending to the resource list.
 The first is::